DASPRiD/jsonapi-deserialize-rs/README.md

 struct Bar;
 ```

+### Field renaming

+Without further configuration, the library follows the JSON-API recommendation that all fields in JSON should be
+camel-cased.
+You can change this behavior with the `rename_all` attribute, similar to Serde.
+You can choose between
+`camel_case`, `pascal_case` and `snake_case`.

+Additionally you can also rename individual fields with the `rename` attribute.

 ### Relationships

 Unless specified otherwise, a field is always an attribute.
 To specify a field as a relationship, set the relationship